Justin Bieber Fast Facts

 September 10, 2015 - The Guinness Book of World Records representative presents Bieber with a plaque for becoming the youngest male artist to debut at No. 1 on the Billboard Hot 100 charts.

-February 15, 2016 - Grammy winner for Best Dance Recording for "Where Are - Now," shared with Skrillex and Diplo.
+February 15, 2016 - Grammy winner for Best Dance Recording for "Where Are Ü Now," shared with Skrillex and Diplo.

 July 18, 2017 - The Beijing Municipal Bureau of Culture releases a statement banning Bieber from performing in the Chinese capital.
 "His series of misbehaviors while living abroad and during his performances in China has caused public resentment," reads the statement.